5 Best Spots for Snorkeling in Menorca

 Discovering the seabed| ©Jakob Owens

-Snorkeling, as such, is free.
-As long as you have a pair of goggles and a snorkel, you can jump into the water and explore on your own.
-Of course, you may not find the real underwater life that exists in the depths of the coves and rocks on the shore.
-Joining a boat excursion that takes you to the bottom is a great option for snorkeling: there are options from 28 € to 110 €, depending on the route, duration and the boat you choose.
+Snorkeling itself is free.
+As long as you have goggles and a snorkel, you can jump into the water and explore on your own.
+However, you may not find the true underwater life that exists in the depths of the coves and rocks from the shore.
+Joining a boat trip that takes you to the bottom is a great option for snorkeling: there are options ranging from €28 to €110, depending on the route, duration, and boat you choose.

 Book a catamaran excursion in Menorca